Bluixe/my-data-structure/README.md

 # my-data-structure
 ## Profile
-this is a code depository of my practice learning data structure
+this is a code depository of my data structure class.